samplesn08/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. useRouteMatch is used for building nested Routes within an application.
+By defining a 'match', we can declare a Route within the matched Route
 1. How would you explain form validation to someone who has never programmed before?
+Form validation is something that programmers can use to make sure a form is filled out properly by the user.
+For instance, we can set whether a field is required to be filled out or not, or whether a user will be able to type only letters, or only numbers.
 1. In 1-2 sentences, define end to end testing.
+End to end testing is a way to speed up the development and debugging process by adding automated tests that are defined by the programmer.
+These tests simulate all possible user interactions with the application, in order to uncover possible bugs and problems.

 ## Instructions